-

 Leicester City

-Long striding winger Kevin Ellison caught the eye with his dashing runs for Conwy United under the managerment of John Hulse in the 1998-99 season.
-He moved onto Altrincham where he came to the attention of football league scouts with Leicester City the club willing to take a chance and a £50,000 fee.
-After failing to break into the first team at Leicester a similar fee saw the winger move to Stockport County in November 2001.
+Long striding winger Kevin Ellison caught the eye with his dashing runs for Conwy United under the management of John Hulse in the 1998-99 season.
+He moved onto Altrincham where he came to the attention of football league scouts with Leicester City the club willing to take a chance and pay a £50,000 fee.

 Connall Murtagh